darrenkoh/document-management-agents/README.md

 ## How It Works

 1. **Scan**: The agent scans the source directory for files
-2. **Extract**: Text content is extracted from files (PDF, DOCX, TXT, or OCR for images)
+2. **Extract**: Text content is extracted from files using intelligent fallback:
+   - **PDF/DOCX/TXT**: Standard text extraction
+   - **Images**: Tesseract OCR for basic image text
+   - **PDF Fallback**: If standard PDF extraction yields minimal content (< 50 chars), automatically switches to DeepSeek-OCR for advanced processing of image-based PDFs
+3. **OCR Processing**: DeepSeek-OCR converts document images to structured markdown with tables, headers, and layout preservation
-3. **Classify**: Content is sent to Ollama LLM for classification (supports up to 3 categories per document)
+4. **Classify**: Content is sent to Ollama LLM for classification (supports up to 3 categories per document)
-4. **Embed**: Embedding vector is generated for semantic search
+5. **Embed**: Embedding vector is generated for semantic search
-5. **Store**: Classification, content, and embedding are stored in NoSQL database
+6. **Store**: Classification, content, and embedding are stored in NoSQL database
-6. **Export**: Results are exported to JSON file
+7. **Export**: Results are exported to JSON file
-7. **Search**: Use semantic search to find documents by content similarity
+8. **Search**: Use semantic search to find documents by content similarity

 ## Database Schema